teodoriu/test-iq/solutions.md

 ### Task #6
 Created the WelcomeMail notification.
 This is sent after the Verified event (after the user verfied their email).

+### Task #7
+Implemented middleware to restrict access to dashboard/users for any other roles than admin and editor.

+Modified navigation to only show the Users link to admin and editor roles

+Modified UserTable to allow deletion only for admin users and user-table.blade.php to only show the delete button for admin users